So what is a smart home?

 With simple inputs based on your comfort habits, this smart thermostat learns from your behaviour and automatically adapts and programs itself in a few days.
 It only takes a very short time for it to learn what time you come home, go to bed, wake up, and just how warm you like your home to be at these times.
 These features helped earn it a Gold Medal for Best Smart Thermostats in TopTenReviews.

-The only downside to this model is that there is no remote sensor that can be placed in a different location of the house – it will only monitor and control the temperature based on the location of the main device.
+The only downside to this model used to be that there was no remote sensor that can be placed in a different location of the house – it would only monitor and control the temperature based on the location of the main device.
+Thankfully since early 2018 this feature is now available.

 The advantage of this thermostat is that it is paired with Amazon's Alexa technology, which means you do not need a separate device to enjoy the benefits of voice control.
-The Ecobee4 offers roughly the same features as the Nest device mentioned above, though one advantage is that it offers remote sensors.
+The Ecobee4 offers roughly the same features as the Nest device mentioned above, though one advantage it had originally is that it offered remote sensors.
 Depending on the size and thermal balance of your house, this added feature and the added cost may or may not make it the better choice.

 The downside of the Ecobee4 is that unlike the nest, it does not automatically program itself based on your behaviour.